usmansabir98/EE-M2M-SLIM/README.md

 ### Important Commands and Steps

 1. Turn on the extension for OpenSSL (the steps are similar to that for PDOs and SOAP).
-Make sure only one extension is turned on, else, an error will come up.
+Make sure only one extension is turned on (for OpenSSL), else, an error will come up.

 2. Important Info: 	+447817814149 (Won't disclose what it is)